jro31/jethro-codes/_articles/projects/blocks-falling.md

 To you and me, nothing changed.

-However, this object is stored in memory as a _different_ object, so to react, `timer` was just updated.
+However, this object is stored in memory as a _different_ object, so to React, `timer` was just updated.
 And because `timer` is a dependency of our `useEffect` function, it then runs our clean-up function, cancelling our timer, and it re-runs `useEffect`.

 So in our `nextBlock()` action, when we run `state.timer = { isLive: true };`, even if `state.timer` is already equal to `{ isLive: true }`, it resets the timer for how long it is until `moveBlock(down)` is called in our `GameBoard` component.